All students are required to familiarise themselves with the academic policies governing their enrolment and

 Late Work Policy - for all coursework students

 - Faculty of Arts and Social Sciences – Late Work Provisions 2014 and Joint Honours Plan of Study form.

 PhD Admissions Pathway and Policy

 Satisfactory Progress - Student Academic Progression Policy

-Each semester, students who do not meet progression requirements will be notified that the Faculty wishes to see an improvement in their academic progress, and will be invited to participate in the Arts on Track support program.
+Each semester, students who do not meet progression requirements will be notified that the Faculty wishes to see an improvement in their academic progress, and will be invited to contact .

 Students identified at Stage 3 of the Student Academic Progression Policy will be asked to Show Good Cause as to why the Faculty should not exclude them from their Award Course.

 The Student Academic Progression Policy can be downloaded from the Policy Register.

 This Policy and Procedure should be read in conjunction with the University of Sydney (Coursework) Rule 2000 (as amended) and the University of Sydney (Student Appeals against Academic Decisions Rule 2006, both available to download from the Policy Register.